 What is the Best Material for a Fire Pit?

 The material the best fire pit is made of determines its appearance, design, and durability.
-There is no single best material for a fire pit – it all depends on the décor of your backyard, and what you plan to use the fire pit for.
-There are multiple different types of materials fire pits are available in, but the following are the most common:
+There is no single best material for a fire pit – it all depends on the décor of your backyard, and what you plan to use it for.
+There are multiple different types of materials, but the following are the most common:

 Steel fire pit